noworneverev/react-vscode-portfolio/README.md

    ```sh
    npm start
    ```
-8. If you would like to deploy your own portfolio,
+8. Deploy your own portfolio,
    - modify homepage property in `package.json`
    ```
    "homepage": "https://{username}.github.io/{repo-name}"
    ```
    > \* For a [project site](https://pages.github.com/#project-site), that's the format.
 For a [user site](https://pages.github.com/#user-site), the format is: `https://{username}.github.io`.
 You can read more about the `homepage` property in the ["GitHub Pages" section](https://create-react-app.dev/docs/deployment/#github-pages) of the `create-react-app` documentation.

    - modify Google Analytic measurement id in `.env.production`
    ```